Sign In Chef

 Spinach Chickpea - Palak Chana Rice is an Indian recipe that serves 2.
 One serving contains 632 calories, 13g of protein, and 19g of fat.
 For $2.06 per serving, this recipe covers 27% of your daily requirements of vitamins and minerals.
 It works well as a side dish.
 1 person were impressed by this recipe.
 This recipe from Foodista requires oil, chilies, onion, and coconut.
 From preparation to the plate, this recipe takes approximately 45 minutes.
 It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
 All things considered, we decided this recipe deserves a spoonacular score of 78%.
 This score is pretty good.
 Similar recipes are Chana Palak | Chole Palak |Spinach chickpeas curry, Chana Palak | Chole Palak |Spinach chickpeas curry, and Chana Palak | Chole Palak |Spinach chickpeas curry.

-Riesling, Gewurztraminer, and Chenin Blanc are great choices for Asian.
-The best wine for Asian food depends on the cuisine and dish - of course - but these acidic whites pair with a number of traditional meals, spicy or not.
-The Schloss Vollrads Riesling QbA with a 4.4 out of 5 star rating seems like a good match.
-It costs about 17 dollars per bottle.
+Indian works really well with Riesling, Gruener Veltliner, and Sparkling rosé.
+The best wine for Indian food will depending on the dish, of course, but these picks can be served chilled and have some sweetness to complement the spiciness and complex flavors of a wide variety of traditional dishes.
+The S.A.
+Prum Essence Riesling with a 4.3 out of 5 star rating seems like a good match.
+It costs about 14 dollars per bottle.

 » Get this wine on Wine.com